fredhutchio/tfcb_2019/lectures/lecture09/start.md

    (note that these same commands work for the `less` command)
 3. now look through the contents of the `man` manual to find a flag that will show you the location of the file containing the documentation
 4. save this information somewhere (on a piece of paper?)
-5. execute `cd directories` then `cat README.md` to get to the next part of the adventure
+5. execute `cd directories` then `less README.md` to work through the next part of the adventure